xfst14/Ubuntu-installation-script/README.md

 ```
 ./ubuntusysteminstall.sh
 ```
 *Note: This script is ONLY APPLICABLE to Ubuntu and all of its deriatives (Linux Mint, Kubuntu, Pop!OS, ...).
-There may be necessary applications you may need (such as xviewer, gwenview, kwrite, gnome-*
+There may be necessary applications you may need (such as xviewer, gwenview, kwrite, Loupe...) ; in this case you may need to replace them with the Flathub version (which is installed after you execute this script); due to their Flathub versions being up-to-date, highly stable, and reduces the likelihood of system crashes.*